-The Japan Rail Pass is a discounted travel pass offered by Japan Railways (JR).
-It is exclusive for foreign tourists and offers unlimited travel on the extensive JR train network (including the famous bullet trains), selected JR buses and selected JR ferries.
-Just one pass covers travel in every corner of the four major islands in Japan.
-If you are planning on making long distance trips within Japan, the Japan Rail Pass offers a fast and affordable travel alternative.
-Put it this way, a return trip from Tokyo to Kyoto will cost you around the same price as a 7 day Japan Rail Pass.
+The JR Rail Pass is a discounted travel pass offered by Japan Railways (JR).
+It is available exclusively for foreign tourists and offers unlimited travel on the extensive JR train network (including the famous bullet trains), selected JR buses and selected JR ferries.
+The single pass covers travel in every corner of the four major islands of Japan.
+If you are planning on making long distance trips within Japan, the JR Pass offers a fast and affordable travel alternative.
 The Japan Rail Pass is also referred to as a JR Rail Pass or JR Pass.

 When you purchase your Japan Rail Pass you will receive an Exchange Order voucher.
-You will then take this with you to Japan where you will transform it into your actual Japan Rail Pass.
-Make sure you keep this safe since this is required to get your JR Pass.
+You will then take this with you to Japan where you will trade it for your actual Japan Rail Pass.
+Make sure you keep this safe as this is required to get your JR Pass.

 There are various types of Japan Rail (JR) Pass options which include 7, 14 and 21 days of travel.
 You can choose between Economy and Green (premium) class.
 Both adult and child prices are available for each JR Pass option, with children aged 6-11 receiving a 50% discount.
 Children under 5 years of age can travel for free, but they aren’t entitled to a seat (i.e. they will need to sit on your lap).
 A child’s age is based on the date of issue on their exchange order voucher.

 Shinkansen trains can travel at speeds of up to 320 kilometres an hour!
 To put that into perspective, that’s nearly four times faster than typical Australian passenger trains.
 Taking the Shinkansen will get you to your Japanese destinations much faster, as well as providing you with a unique travelling experience.